Flutter Design Patterns: 17 — Bridge

 - OrdersRepository — a specific implementation of the IRepository interface to store orders’ data.

-An interface which defines methods to be implemented by the derived storage classes.
+An interface that defines methods to be implemented by the derived storage classes.

 - FileStorage — a specific implementation of the IStorage interface to store an object in the storage as a file — this behaviour is mocked by storing an object as a JSON string.